Getting Rid of Second Mortgages in Chapter 13 Bankruptcy

 How Does Lien Stripping Work?

 You can only strip your second mortgage or other junior liens if the amount of the senior liens on the property exceeds the home's market value.
 For example, if you have a first and a second mortgage on your house, your first mortgage balance must be more than what your house is worth before you can get rid of your second mortgage.
-If you have three mortgages, then you can strip both your second and third mortgages if your first mortgage is greater than the value of your house.
-However, if your house is worth more than your first mortgage alone but not more than the combined balance of your first and second mortgages, then you can only strip your third mortgage.

 Example.
-Let's say your house is worth $200,000 and you have a $250,000 first mortgage and a $50,000 second mortgage.
+Assume your house is worth $200,000.
+You have a $250,000 first mortgage, a $50,000 second mortgage, and a $30,000 HELOC.
 In this case, since your first mortgage is greater than your house value, you can strip your second mortgage.
-Similarly, if you also had a third mortgage worth $30,000 in the above example, then you could get rid of that third mortgage as well.
-However, if your house was worth $275,000, then you have equity above and beyond your first mortgage so you cannot strip your second mortgage.
-But since the combined balance of your first and second mortgages ($300,000) is greater than $275,000, then you can still strip your third mortgage.
+Similarly, you can get rid of the $30,000 HELOC as well.
+However, if your house were worth $275,000, you would have equity above and beyond your first mortgage.
+You could strip the HELOC but not the second mortgage.

-When Does My Second Mortgage Go Away?
+When Does the Junior Mortgage or Loan Go Away?

 Lien Stripping in Chapter 7 Bankruptcy